Jason Rinaldi – One of Canada’s Luckiest Lottery Winners. A Decade On…

 Of the stage in life he is at now, he says “I feel the best I’ve ever felt, mentally and physically.
 I don’t look the best, but I’m still working on that part,”.
-He is coy when asked about relationships only saying that he isn’t married, but he travels a lot with his friends and has been to Austria, Germany, Greece, Italy and to Thailand to see a friend fight in a Muay Thai competition.
-His only other real indulgence is tattoos and getting inked up.
+He is coy when asked about relationships only saying that he isn’t married, but he travels a lot with his friends and has been to Austria, Germany, Greece, Italy, and to Thailand to see a friend fight in a Muay Thai competition.
+His only other real indulgence is tattooed and getting inked up.

 Rinaldi’s Advice for Anyone Who Wins The Lottery

 He says that having money “doesn’t mean s—.
 You just have to find your happy spot.
 I’m getting close to it now.
 It’s taken so long to figure out what makes me happy.
 I don’t know if I’ll ever be completely happy.
 I don’t know if anyone can ever really say that.
 But finally, now, it’s taken 10 years.”